OpenTranslationBible/open-bible/en-GB/18.Job/md/job-08.md

 ## Job 8:21

-> He will yet fill your mouth with laughter
+> He will once again bring laughter to your mouth
-> and your lips with shouts of joy.
+> and joy to your lips.

 ## Job 8:22